"

 Karen Piette, MHS, CMA and Kristen Hosey

-direct patient care is often a difficult concept to understand.
-There is no cohesive definition to this phrase in our society.
-For example, when searching the Centers for Disease Control and Prevention or the National Institute of Health (NIH) for direct patient care, there are no concrete definitions.
-However, often healthcare providers discuss the concept of direct and indirect patient care within the healthcare community.
-Direct patient care is thought of as “hands on” care with patients, while indirect patient care may be thought of as careers that have no direct contact with patients such as hospital administrators or billing and coding professionals.
+Direct patient care is often a difficult concept to define.
+There is no universally accepted definition of this phrase in our society.
+For example, when searching for the term “direct patient care” on the Centers for Disease Control and Prevention (CDC) or the National Institute of Health (NIH) websites, there are no concrete definitions.
+However, the healthcare community often distinguishes between direct and indirect patient care.
+Direct patient care is generally understood as “hands-on” care involving direct interaction with patients, while indirect patient care refers to roles that do not involve direct contact with patients, such as hospital administrators or billing and coding professionals.
 In this chapter, we will define direct patient care as healthcare services provided directly to patients either suspected of having an ailment or being treated for a physical or mental illness.

 Direct patient care roles are driven by provider orders.
 However, before we address provider orders, let’s take a look at what exactly a provider is.
-Traditionally, a provider was a board-certified medical physician.
-Physicians would provide medical care to their patients.
-Today, in addition to physicians licensed as Medical Doctors (M.D.) or Doctors of Osteopathic Medicine (D.O), medical providers include certified Physician’s Assistants (PA-C) and Nurse Practitioners (NP’s).
+Traditionally, a provider was a board-certified medical physician who provided care to their patients.
+Today, in addition to physicians licensed as medical doctors (MDs) or doctors of osteopathic medicine (DOs), medical providers include certified physician assistants (PA-Cs) and nurse practitioners (NPs).

 Medical providers standing in a hospital hallway